simon-weber/gmusicapi/README.md

 ###Installation

 You can use `pip install gmusicapi` to get the most recent version and dependencies.
 If you don't have pip, see their [installation docs](http://www.pip-installer.org/en/latest/index.html).

+To upload filetypes other than mp3, you're going to need FFmpeg installed and in your system path.
+For Ubuntu users: `sudo apt-get install ffmpeg ubuntu-restricted-extras`.
+Windows users, get [the most recent static binaries](http://ffmpeg.zeranoe.com/builds/) and then [edit your path](http://www.computerhope.com/issues/ch000549.htm) to include the directory that contains ffmpeg.exe.

 ###Getting Started